pooranis22/dff_uvm_project/README.md

 # dff_uvm_project
-uvm testbench creation for D flipflop
+UVM testbench creation for D flipflop

+This Repository provides creation of UVM testbench for the D flip flop from scratch